Jannes Wieckhoff: Career

 Wieckhoff made his debut for FC St. Pauli in the first round of the 2020–21 DFB-Pokal on 13 September 2020, coming on as a substitute in the 36th minute for Marvin Senger against fourth-division side SV Elversberg, which finished as a 4–2 away loss.
 He made his 2.
 Bundesliga debut the following week on 21 September, starting in the away match against VfL Bochum.

+On 4 June 2023, Wieckhoff signed a deal until 2026 with an option of a further year with Dutch club Heracles Almelo, a promoted team to Eredivisie.